Skip to Content

 Homosexuality in Argentina has been legal here since 1853, loooong before the UK in 1967 and the USA in 2003.
 It was also the first country in Latin America to legalize gay marriage in July 2010, which included full adoption rights.

 When we arrived at our hotel in San Telmo, we were told by the reception staff and a few other locals that the city is extremely dangerous for first-timers and we should take care, avoiding going out alone after 6 pm.
-In hindsight, we realised Buenos Aires is no different than New York, London, Paris or Barcelona.
-It goes without saying that gay travelers should keep their wits about them and avoid dodgy neighborhoods like Boca at night.
+In hindsight, we realized Buenos Aires is no different than New York, London, Paris, or Barcelona.
+Gay travelers should keep their wits about them and avoid dodgy neighborhoods like Boca at night.
 If anything, we found Buenos Aires to be one of the safest cities in South America.

 All the hotels we stayed at in Buenos Aires welcomed us as a gay couple without ever questioning our choice of a double bed.
 Is there a gay neighborhood?